f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab1.rst

 - Open the **Network > VLANs > VLAN Groups** page and click **defaultVLAN**.

 ..
 NOTE:: A Bridged (VLAN Group) L2 configuration consistent with recommended practices for most deployments was automatically created.
 Also called "Bump in the Wire".
-Can support Routed mode, SPAN and Netflow.
+F5 can support Routed mode, SPAN and Netflowas well.

 - Open the **Network > DNS Resolvers > DNS Resolver** list page and click **Create**.